-- You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data (e.g. Adenovirus vectored vaccine) - You have had antibody infusions and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant in the 3 months following receiving the vaccine. - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 42 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected recreational drugs at any time in the last 5 years - You have hepatitis B, hepatitis C or HIV infection. - Prior exposure to RVFV - Cough, fever, loss of sense of smell or taste or diagnosed COVID-19 infection within 28 days of receiving the study vaccine
+- You have participated in another research study in the last 30 days. - You are planning to participate in another study at the same time as this study. - You have previously received an adenoviral vectored vaccine likely to impact on interpretation of the trial data (e.g. Oxford/AstraZeneca or Janssen COVID-19 vaccines) - You are due to receive an adenoviral vectored vaccine (e.g. Oxford/AstraZeneca or Janssen COVID-19 vaccines) in the three months after the first study vaccination. - ٠ - You have had antibody infusions and/or any blood products (such as a blood transfusion) in the 3 months preceding your involvement in this trial. - You have any bleeding disorders - You have problems with your immune system. - You are pregnant, breast feeding or intend to become pregnant in the 3 months following receiving the vaccine. - You have a history of a severe allergic reaction to a vaccination. - You have a history of cancer. - You have a history of a serious psychiatric condition that may affect participation in the study. - You have any other serious long-term illnesses requiring hospital follow-up. - You drink on average more than 42 units of alcohol a week (a pint of beer is 2 3 units, a small glass of wine (125mL) one unit and a shot of spirits (25mL) one unit). - You have injected recreational drugs at any time in the last 5 years

+- You have hepatitis B, hepatitis C or HIV infection. - Prior exposure to RVFV - Cough, fever, loss of sense of smell or taste or diagnosed COVID-19 infection within 28 days of receiving the study vaccine - You have ever had a major blood clot (e.g. deep vein thrombosis (DVT), pulmonary embolism (PE), or cerebral venous sinus thrombosis), have ever been diagnosed as having antiphospholipid antibodies, or have ever received unfractionated heparin